nosami/vsonline/vs-online/how-to/vside.md

 ## Sign in

 After you enable the Connect to Visual Studio Codespases preview feature you will see a new **Connect to a Codespace** button in the Start Window and a new **Connect to a Codespace** command under the File menu.
 Click the **Connect to a Codespace** button.
-If you aren't already signed with an account that has access to the Limited Preview, click account picker control to expand it in the upper right corner of the dialog and click **Add an account** to sign in.
+If you aren't already signed with an account that has access to the Private Preview, click account picker control to expand it in the upper right corner of the dialog and click **Add an account** to sign in.

 ## Create a plan

 Once you've [signed up](#sign-up) and created an Azure subscription, you can access Visual Studio Codespaces by creating a Billing Plan.
 You can create more than one plan, and plans can be used to group related Codespaces together or to create Codespaces in different regions.
 Visual Studio Codespace Billing plans are the unit of billing in Azure, so you'll see a line item on your Azure bill for each plan you create.

-Users will not be charge for Windows based Codespaces created during the Limited Preview.
+Users will not be charge for Windows based Codespaces created during the Private Preview.
 More information about plans and pricing is available on [the VS Online pricing page](https://aka.ms/vso-pricing).

 If this is your first time using Codespaces, click **New...** next to **Billing Plan**.
 ![Create a billing plan](../images/vside-quickstart-01.png)